Mvgnu/MCP-Host/backend/README.md

 Enabling the libvirt executor also requires building the backend with the `libvirt-executor` cargo feature so the native driver is compiled in.

+## Self-service onboarding APIs

+To support SaaS administrators bootstrapping their own workspaces, the organizations module now exposes invitation management in addition to the existing organization CRUD surface:

+- `GET /api/orgs` — list organizations for the authenticated user (owner or member).
+- `POST /api/orgs` — create a new organization; the caller is persisted as the owner and organization member.
+- `POST /api/orgs/:id/members` — add an existing user to an organization (owners only).
+- `GET /api/orgs/:id/invitations` — list pending and accepted invitations for an organization (owners only).
+- `POST /api/orgs/:id/invitations` — create a pending invitation with an expiring token so invitees can join after registering.
+- `POST /api/orgs/invitations/:token/accept` — accept a pending invitation; requires authentication with the matching invite email and automatically persists the user as an organization member.

 ## Secret Rotation
 Passwords can be rotated without restarts by updating `LIBVIRT_PASSWORD_FILE` to point at the new secret and sending a SIGHUP (or restarting the process).
 The runtime records only sanitized snapshots of credentials in `runtime_vm_instances`, ensuring API consumers see whether secrets were supplied without exposing raw values.